Place des États-Unis

 It consists of a plaza, approximately 140 m long and 30 m wide, tree-lined, well-landscaped, and circumscribed by streets, forming a pleasant and shady vest-pocket park.
-The park is officially named Square Thomas Jefferson, but buildings facing it (on three sides) have Place-des-États-Unis addresses.
+The park is officially named the Square Thomas Jefferson, but buildings facing it (on three sides) have Place-des-États-Unis addresses.
 The eastern end of the square, however, is capped by the Avenue d'Iéna and a confluence of streets known as the Place de l'Amiral de Grasse.
 These streets, all of which lead to the eastern end of Place des États-Unis, are the Rue Freycinet, Rue de Lübeck, Rue de Bassano, and the Rue Georges Bizet.

-Other streets entering the Place des États-Unis include: the Rue de l'Amiral d'Estaing, which enters from the south; the Rue Galilée, which transits the western end of Square Thomas Jefferson; and the Rue Dumont d'Urville which enters the northwestern corner.
+Other streets entering the Place des États-Unis include: the Rue de l'Amiral d'Estaing, which enters from the south; the Rue Galilée, which transits the western end of the Square Thomas Jefferson; and the Rue Dumont d'Urville which enters the northwestern corner.

 History

 Name origin

 The area around the Place des États-Unis was created by the destruction of the old Passy water reservoirs.
 (They were reconstructed in 1866 on higher ground, in the triangle formed by three streets: Lauriston, Paul Valéry, and Copernic, about two hundred metres to the west-northwest.)
-The Place des États-Unis was originally called Place de Bitche to honor a town in the Moselle department in northeastern France that valiantly resisted the Prussian invasion during the Franco-Prussian War of 1870.

-The square's name was changed after Levi P. Morton, the American ambassador to France, established his residence and his country's embassy there in 1881 after abandoning unsuitable offices a few blocks away at 95, Rue de Chaillot.
-The similarity between the name of the Moselle city, Bitche, and the slightly off-color English word, bitch, made the Americans uncomfortable, so the chargé d'affaires prevailed upon the préfet for the Seine department to change the name to something less risible.
-The French official arranged for the name, Place de Bitche, to be transferred to another site in the 19th arrondissement, near the Pont de Crimée.
-He renamed the square outside the ambassador's legation as Place des États-Unis.
+The Place des États-Unis was originally called the Place de Bitche to honor a town in the Moselle department in northeastern France that resisted the Prussian invasion during the Franco-Prussian War of 1870.
+However, the square's name was changed after Levi P. Morton, the American ambassador to France, established his residence and his country's embassy there in 1881 after abandoning unsuitable offices a few blocks away at 95, Rue de Chaillot.
+The similarity between the name of the Moselle city, Bitche, and the English insult bitch made the Americans uncomfortable, so the chargé d'affaires ordered the préfet for the Seine department to change the name.
+The French official arranged for the name Place de Bitche to be transferred to another site in the 19th arrondissement, near the Pont de Crimée, and renamed the square outside the ambassador's legation as the Place des États-Unis.